Last updated

 Diversity Mentoring

 It's easy to overlook potential when everyone in the room thinks alike.
-Diversity mentoring changes that - creating the conversations that reveal strengths, perspectives, and ideas that might otherwise stay unseen.
+The use of diversity mentoring changes that - creating the conversations that reveal strengths, perspectives, and ideas that might otherwise stay unseen.

 Targeted schemes designed to increase representation and leadership diversity within sectors.
 These programmes create visibility, challenge bias, and help organisations unlock a wider range of perspectives and experiences.